 Find An Accessible Park

-The National Center on Physical Activity and Disability (NCPAD) as complied a list of accessible parks in selected states (U.S. and Puerto Rico only).
-The website includes listings by state, by accessibility features and by information/intrepretation features.
+The National Center on Health, Physical Activity and Disability (NCHPAD) as complied a list of accessible parks in selected states (U.S. and Puerto Rico only).
+The website includes listings by state, by accessibility features and by information/interepretation features.
 The website also has a simple search engine built in.
 Here is the link to accessible parks in Maine…

 Full Circle America